tpranavan/FidenzProject/README.md

 2. Technologies Used :

 	openweathermap APIS -
-Access current weather data for any location including over 200,000 cities.We collect and process weather data from different sources such as global and local weather models, satellites, radars and a vast network of weather stations.
-JSON, XML, and HTML formats .
-Included in both free and paid subscriptions
+Access current weather data for any location including over 200,000 cities.
+We collect and process weather data from different sources such as global and local weather models, satellites, radars and a vast network of weather stations.

 	Java Script  -
 JavaScript makes HTML pages more dynamic and interactive.